 Split Bakehouse’s eye-catching and mouth-watering desserts are a hit at Grossmont Center, as well as throughout San Diego County, thanks to the thriving wholesale business.
 You can also place a large order for corporate or catered events that will make a positive impression on your clients and guests.

 Grossmont Center is becoming a top destination in East County for people adhering to a plant-based diet.
-In addition to Split Bakehouse and OleriCultura, the center is home to restaurants with vegan-friendly dishes such as Olive Garden® and Jamba®.
-Plus, each month Grossmont Center hosts the First Friday Night Market in conjunction with Vegan in San Diego.
+In addition to Split Bakehouse, the center is home to vegan restaurants such as Veg’n Out, El Veganito and Mariscos No Mar.
+Grossmont Center has also hosted the First Friday Night Market in conjunction with Vegan in San Diego.
 This festive event showcases some of the county’s top vegan vendors serving delicious food and drinks, and it is a terrific way to learn more about plant-based nutrition and discover the wealth of vegan food choices in San Diego.

 Top among those choices is Split Bakehouse.
 Come try a vegan croissant, or any other baked good, and see how inventive and creative plant-based food can be!